zephs1969/cac/README.md

 ## Features

-- Creates a basic Alacritty configuration
+- Creates a basic Alacritty toml configuration file
-- Patches a existing Alacritty configuration to load themes
+- Patches a existing Alacritty toml configuration to load themes
 - Loads and updates available themes from github
 - Switches to another theme
 - Prints text examples to test the readability